Artistic Painting Background

 At the same time, I was studying at Taller Villalar Centro Superior de Artes Plasticas.
 Taller Villalar gave me the opportunity to volunteer at the Exposición ARCO in Madrid as a translator for the Taller Villalar Gallery during the peak of the Movida Madrileña.
 I had a unique experience with this small group of artists.
 At this point, I stopped copying paintings at the Museum of Prado.

-In 1989, I transferred to San Diego State University.
+In 1989, I transferred to San Diego State University and painted this very personal painting below.

 I transferred to San Francisco State University in 1990.
-I found myself lucky enough to be able to study with Robert Bechtle, Richard Mclean and Barbara Foster and many others.
+I found myself lucky enough to be able to study with Robert Bechtle, Richard Mclean and Barbara Foster and many others at this marvelous state university.
+The watercolor below is of the Lithography Department.
+I made this for Robert Bechtle’s class.

 Soon after graduating from San Francisco State University in 1992, I returned to Madrid, Spain.
 Since then, I’ve had a few art exhibitions in different Cities in Spain as well as exhibiting in San Diego, California.